hmahal/learn-haskell/notes/list-comprehension.md

 # List Comprehension & Tuples

+A _list_ is a sequence of elements of the same type.
+The syntax is similar to arrays in most languages, `[]`.
+Lists containing a single element are called _singleton_ lists.
+The type of a list can be denoted as `[Type]`.
+E.g. a list of boolean values, `[True, False, False]` can be denoted as `[Bool]`.

+An important thing to note with lists is that lists in Haskell can be _infinitely_ long, due to the use of lazy evaluation.

 ## List Comprehension

 * In Haskell in order to perform operations on a list, list comprehension can provide a concise way.
 In the following example, `x` is drawn for the list `[1..10]` and the element is then doubled.